 Pristine Private School is widely regarded as one of the best value UK curriculum-based schools in Dubai.
 Historically, a lack of transparency when it comes to published results from external examinations had made measuring its performance against its peers somewhat difficult.
-Recent updates to this information have addressed this issue to some degree.
+Recent updates to this information have addressed this issue.

 The story so far...